electricpipelines/barq/README.md

 # Dabarqus

-**Dabarqus: Community Edition** &ndash; Zero to RAG in minutes.
+**Dabarqus** &ndash; Zero to RAG in minutes.
 Chat with your PDFs, summarize emails and messaging, and digest a vast range of facts, figures, and reports.
 A dash of genius for your LLM.

+Dabarqus is a stand alone application that implements a complete RAG solution.
+It is designed to be easy to use and easy to integrate with your existing applications.
+Dabarqus includes a REST API, a command-line interface, and an admin dashboard.

 ## Table of Contents

 1. [Features](#features)
 2. [Quick Start](#quick-start)
    - [Linux](#linux)